ddulic/resume/ddulic.md

 * Implemented a CI/CD pipeline involving GitLab, Jenkins, Docker, and Selenium for complete automation from commit to deployment
 * Primary DevOps Engineer, developed Python and Bash scripts to maintain systems, local environment solutions using Docker and Vagrant
-* Compilied custom Raspberry Pi images with Buildroot
+* Compiled custom Raspberry Pi images with Buildroot

 #### Projects {#projects}